openequella/openEQUELLA/README.md

 More in-depth documentation can be found in [Docs](https://equella.github.io/) repo.

-If you would like to contribute to EQUELLA please setup a [development environment](CONTRIBUTING.md).
+If you would like to contribute to openEQUELLA please setup a [development environment](CONTRIBUTING.md).

-# Building EQUELLA from source
+# Building openEQUELLA from source

 * [Download required software](#download-required-software)
 * [Get the code](#get-the-code)